abhi778938/sigma-demo/README.md

 # sigma-demo
-this demo repo for sigma 6.0
+this demo repo for sigma 6.0.for developer